contd/resume/resume.rst

 Provide support for staff PCs and SunRay Workstations, including internal networking.
-Aid in development and support of internal software used daily by most of the staff which served the primary library or knowledge base for the company's product line and services.
+Aid in development and support of internal software used daily by most of the staff which served the primary library or knowledge base for the company’s product line and services.

 Education
 ---------